ghassandmour/ghassandmour.github.io/portfolio-guide/subgpage/index.md

 I went to [Minimal Theme](https://github.com/pages-themes/minimal) and clicked **Code → Download ZIP**.

 Then I unzipped it and moved all the files into my cloned repository folder on my computer.

+I also read the "README" to understand how to use and customize it

 ## Step 3 — Replacing the Logo and Adding My Info